aspose-slides/Aspose.Slides-Products/slides/en/cpp/chart/ppt/_index.md

  To create charts in a PPT file, use
  [Aspose.Slides for C++](/slides/cpp/)
  API, a feature-rich and easy-to-use presentation manipulation API for C++.
-You can download its latest version directly, just open
- [NuGet](https://www.nuget.org/packages/Aspose.Slides.Cpp/)
- package manager, search for
+To download the latest version, open the [NuGet](https://www.nuget.org/packages/Aspose.Slides.Cpp/) Package Manager, search for
  **Aspose.Slides.Cpp**
  and install.
 You may also use the following command from the Package Manager Console.